 Shamrock Shake Cupcakes are positively adorable, aren't they?
 They look just like Shamrock Shakes but in cupcake form and everything is better as a cupcake or a donut. #donutobsessed

-Shamrock Shake Cupcakes are a made from scratch cupcake that utilizes all-purpose flour AND cake flour.
-If you don’t have cake flour, you can totally make your own with How to Make Cake Flour.
+Shamrock Shake Cupcakes are made from scratch cupcakes that utilize all-purpose flour AND cake flour.
+If you don't have cake flour, you can totally make your own with How to Make Cake Flour.

 These St. Patty's Day cupcakes are soft and tender thanks to the cake flour and super moist thanks to the crap ton of eggs it uses, four large ones.

-Shamrock Shake Cupcakes also use vanilla and mint extracts.
-You can use peppermint extract, but for a true Shamrock Shake experience, you’re going to need the mint stuff.
+Shamrock Shake Cupcakes also use vanilla extract and mint extract.
+You can use peppermint extract, but for a true Shamrock Shake experience, you're going to need the mint stuff.
 It screams SHAMROCK SHAKE rather than Christmas spirit.

 I mean honestly, Shamrock Shake Cupcakes wouldn't be complete without the homemade whipped cream frosting and maraschino cherry, then they would just be mint cupcakes.
 Blah.

-The homemade whipped cream frosting is cold heavy whipping cream whipped like crazy to your desired consistency and piped on using a 1M piping tip; it doesn’t get easier than a one-ingredient frosting.
+The homemade whipped cream frosting is cold heavy whipping cream whipped like crazy to your desired consistency and piped on using a disposable piping bag fitted with a 1M piping tip; it doesn't get easier than a one-ingredient frosting.